urbandroid-team/dont-kill-my-app/_vendors/huawei.md

 ```

-The good news is that in order to not kill itself or others Huawei/Honor's services, before killing an app, hwPfwService looks at the tag of the wakelock and if the tag is one the hard-coded whitelisted tags, it does not kill the app.
+The good news is that in order to not kill itself or others, Huawei/Honor's services, before killing an app, hwPfwService looks at the tag of the wakelock and if the tag is one the hard-coded whitelisted tags, it does not kill the app.
 The whitelisted wakelock tags are: \"AudioMix\", \"AudioIn\", \"AudioDup\", \"AudioDirectOut\", \"AudioOffload\" and \"LocationManagerService\".